takelwerk/takelage-dev/README.md

 installed.
 These takelage containers were run with the `--privileged` flag with extended privileges.
-This method was developed to simulate an old-fashioned debian systemd server it is not needed for takelage-dev.
+This method was developed to simulate an old-fashioned debian systemd server but it is not needed for takelage-dev.

-Accordingly the takelage command line tool `tau` from the [ruby gem takelage](https://github.com/geospin-takelage/takelage-cli) dropped the `--privileged` flag starting from version 0.27 which is part of takelage 0.31.
+Accordingly, the takelage command line tool `tau` from the [ruby gem takelage](https://github.com/geospin-takelage/takelage-cli) dropped the `--privileged` flag starting from version 0.27 which is part of takelage 0.31.

 The docker run command is stored in the `cmd_docker_container_create` setting which can be inspected with `tau self config default`.
-If you want to run containers with the `--privileged` flag you can [overwrite the setting](https://github.com/geospin-takelage/takelage-cli#configuration) in  a project `takelage.yml` or in your `~/.takelage.yml` and add the flag.
+If you want to run takelage containers with the `--privileged` flag you can [overwrite the setting](https://github.com/geospin-takelage/takelage-cli#configuration) in  a project `takelage.yml` or in your `~/.takelage.yml` and add the flag.
 Afterwards, check your final config with `tau self config active`.